Dante Alighieri: Early life

 Dante's house museum in Florence.
 The house has been significantly altered since Dante's time.

-Alleged Dante portrait attributed to Giotto, in the chapel of the Bargello palace, Florence.
-It was painted c.
-1335 and has been restored.

-Dante was born in Florence, Republic of Florence, in what is now Italy.
+Dante was born in Florence.
 The exact date of his birth is unknown, although it is believed to be around May 1265.
 This can be deduced from autobiographic allusions in the Divine Comedy.
 Its first section, the Inferno, begins, "Nel mezzo del cammin di nostra vita" ("Midway upon the journey of our life"), implying that Dante was around 35 years old, since the average lifespan according to the Bible (Psalm 89:10, Vulgate) is 70 years; and since his imaginary travel to the netherworld took place in 1300, he was most probably born around 1265.
 Some verses of the Paradiso section of the Divine Comedy also provide a possible clue that he was born under the sign of Gemini: "As I revolved with the eternal twins, I saw revealed, from hills to river outlets, the threshing-floor that makes us so ferocious" (XXII 151–154).
 In 1265, the sun was in Gemini between approximately May 11 and June 11 (Julian calendar).

 Dante claimed that his family descended from the ancient Romans (Inferno, XV, 76), but the earliest relative he could mention by name was his great-great-grandfather Cacciaguida degli Elisei (Paradiso, XV, 135), born no earlier than about 1100.
 Dante's father was Alighiero di Bellincione, a businessman and moneylender, and Dante's mother was Bella, probably a member of the Abati family, a noble Florentine family.
 She died when Dante was not yet ten years old.
 Alighiero soon married again, to Lapa di Chiarissimo Cialuffi.
 It is uncertain whether he really married her, since widowers were socially limited in such matters, but she definitely bore him two children, Dante's half-brother Francesco and half-sister Tana (Gaetana).

 During Dante's time, most Northern Italian city states were split into two political factions: the Guelphs, who supported the papacy, and the Ghibellines, who supported the Holy Roman Empire.
 Dante's family was loyal to the Guelphs.
 The Ghibellines took over Florence at the Battle of Montaperti in 1260, forcing out many of the Guelphs.
 Although Dante's family were Guelphs, they suffered no reprisals after the battle, probably because of Alighiero's low public standing.
 The Guelphs later fought the Ghibellines again in 1266 at the Battle of Benevento, retaking Florence from the Ghibellines.